clocklimited/TestingWorkshop/Readme.md

 1.1 Write a shorthand react `HelloWorld` component that outputs 'Hello World!' in a `p`.

-1.2 Write a test to ensure the above.
+1.2 Write a test to assert the above.